exercism/python/exercises/practice/collatz-conjecture/.approaches/introduction.md

 You might not want to use this approach due to Python's [`recursion` limit][recursion-limit], which has a default of 1000 stack frames.
 While the current tests for this exercise all have input that is easily calculated in under the `recursion` limit, this is not true for arbitrary numbers.
-Numbers with a large number of steps may need to employ memoization or other techniques to make `recursion` work.
+To make this approach work with large numbers of steps, techniques such as memoization may need to be employed.

 ```python